CodeYourFuture/js-exercises/week-8/Homework/mandatory/1-practice/1-practice.md

 <!-- Write your answer here -->

+an API returns data in one of two possible formats: Extensible Markup Language (XML) and JavaScript Object Notation (JSON).

 2. What would you put in the following fields? `{owner}`, `{repo}`, `{pull_number}`?

 <!-- Write your answer here -->